-This report is intended solely for the information and use of the GOCO Board, Legislative Audit Committee, Office of the State Auditor, and management of GOCO and is not intended to be, and should not be, used by anyone other than these specified parties.
-However, upon release by the Legislative Audit Committee this report is a public document.
+This report is intended solely for the information and use of the GOCO Board, management of GOCO, the Legislative Audit Committee, and Office of the State Auditor, and is not intended to be, and should not be, used by anyone other than these specified parties.
+However, upon release by the Legislative Audit Committee, this report is a public document.

-Denver, Colorado
+Side Sailly LLP Denver, Colorado